gmh5225/py_createc/README.rst

     :target: https://py-createc.readthedocs.io/en/latest/?badge=latest
     :alt: Documentation Status

+This is a Python framework for the `CreaTec scanning probe microscope <https://www.createc.de/LT-STMAFM>`_.

-Modules and example scripts to interface with the `Createc STM <https://www.createc.de/LT-STMAFM>`_.
+It contains modules and example scripts to interface with the microscope.

 The online documentation can be found `here <https://py-createc.readthedocs.io>`_.